-The longer you do Thai Massage work and the more you expand your skills, you will find that the list of conditions which you cannot work on keeps shrinking.
+The longer you do Thai Massage work and the more you expand your skills, you will find that the list of conditions that you cannot work on keeps shrinking.

-In my 18 years of doing hands-on Thai Massage work I cannot remember a single case where I had to decline to work on a client for a particular condition.
+In my 20 years of doing hands-on Thai Massage work, I cannot remember a single case where I had to decline to work on a client for a particular condition.

 Maybe I was a bit lucky, but mostly I attribute this to the fact that I can easily switch between massage styles and modify and adjust any of those styles in a way that works for a client.

-We have to remember that Thai Massage is an ancient healing system which was specifically designed to work on many conditions.
+We have to remember that Thai Massage is an ancient healing system that was specifically designed to work on many conditions.

 Western massage is often seen as a way to relax the body and not much more.
 If there is any real health issue, the therapist will refer the client to someone who might be more qualified to deal with it.

-In contrast, Thai Massage was never meant to be a relax-massage system primarily.
+In contrast, Thai Massage was never meant to be primarily a relax-massage system.
 It has existed for hundreds of years, long before there was modern medical science.

 Along with the other aspects of traditional Thai medicine, Thai Massage was mainly used as a system to deal with and heal many different kinds of conditions.

-Most people can be touched and worked on in some way, shape or form.
-Thai Massage is a system which has evolved in Thailand to heal, not just to relax.
+Most people can be touched and worked on in some way.
+Thai Massage is a system that has evolved in Thailand to heal, not just to relax.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He has been practicing and teaching Thai Massage for 18 years.
-You can reach him at firstname.lastname@example.org
+The author, Shama Kern, is the founder of Thai Healing Massage Academy.
+He has been practicing and teaching Thai Massage for over two decades, and he is the author of 20 Thai Massage online training courses.